openUC2/UC2-GIT/APPLICATIONS/APP_POL_Brewster_Angle_Experiment/Readme.md

 ###### What is the Brewster angle?

 When the incident ray travels from a less dense medium (n1) to a higher dense medium (n2) with a critical angle (𝜃_B), the reflected ray is perfectly s-polarized in which the orientation of the electric field vectors are perpendicular to the plane of incidence.
-Otherwise, the refracted beam has a 90-degree polarization angle, and it is partially p-polarized.
+Otherwise, the refracted beam has a 90-degree polarization angle, partially p-polarized.
 This critical angle is called a Brewster angle or polarization angle and is represented by 𝜃_B in the scheme below.

 <p align="center">